Josh Bredl: Professional wrestling career (2015–2017)

-In January 2016, Bredl made a tweet referring to the lower-card stable The Social Outcasts as "Social Jobbers".
-This would cause backstage backlash from WWE wrestlers, including Cody Rhodes and Kevin Owens.
-Bredl was then temporarily banned from NXT locker rooms as a result.
-Bredl wrestled his final match on July 7, 2016; he was released from his WWE contract on November 5, 2017.
+In January 2016, Bredl posted a tweet referring to the mid-card stable The Social Outcasts as "Social Jobbers," generating backstage criticism from WWE wrestlers including Cody Rhodes and Kevin Owens, and resulting in a temporary ban from NXT locker rooms.
+Bredl wrestled his final match on July 7, 2016, and remained under WWE contract for more than a year afterward.
+He was released by WWE on November 5, 2017.